 The moon reached the crest of its full phase at 1:38 Universal Time this morning, September 9.
 However, at U.S. time zones, the moon turned precisley full on September 8, at 9:38 p.m.
 EDT, 8:38 p.m.
 CDT, 7:38 p.m.
 MDT or 6:38 PDT.
 Does this mean you’ve missed the Harvest Moon?
 Not at all – if you live at northerly latitudes!
 Look for a bright full-looking moon to shine from dusk till dawn tonight.

 All of us around the globe will find tonight’s moon in the same approximate place as every full moon – in the east as the sun sets and twilight begins to wash the sky.
 It’s this big red Harvest Moon – ascending over the eastern horizon in the deepening dusk – that everyone writes songs about.
 You’ll see why if your sky is clear and you have a lovely setting for moonrise tonight.

-Like any full moon, the Harvest Moon rises around sunset and shines all night long.
+Like any full moon, the full Harvest Moon rises around sunset and shines all night long.
 So what’s special about the Harvest Moon?
 On the average, the moon rises 50 minutes later every night.
 But not the Harvest Moon!
-At mid-northern latitudes, the Harvest Moon rises 30 to 35 minutes later for several evenings in a row.
-And at far northern latitudes, the Harvest Moon rises around 10 minutes later for several evenings in succession.
+At mid-northern latitudes, the Harvest Moon rises about 35 to 40 minutes later for several evenings in a row.
+And at far northern latitudes, the Harvest Moon rises around 15 minutes later for several evenings in succession.